- Grad Program Overview

 To activate your account, please go to the following web site:

-- Please use the OSU ID and password provided to you by the Admissions Office when you applied to the university and by which you have checked the status of your application.
-The email confirming receipt of your application contained your OSU ID (username), in the form "lastname.#", and a temporary password.
-Please use these to activate your account.
+- Please use the OSU ID provided to you by the Admissions Office when you applied to the university and by which you have checked the status of your application.
+The email confirming receipt of your application contained your OSU ID (username), in the form "lastname.#", please use this to activate your account.

 Steps involved in course enrollment: